ief015/open-konstruktor/SAVE-STRINGS.md

 The position of the connection in the layer represents a metal tile with a connection to the metal tile to the right of it.

+The bytes the pins in-game would occupy are assigned `03`.

 ## Layer 9: Metal vertical connections

 This layer represents the vertical connections metal tiles.